Programs For Children

 We provide education on prevention of malaria and long lasting insecticide treated nets to children and families vulnerable to malaria.

-This multi-pronged approach has strengthened the children's program so that the quality of life and life-expectancy of the children has improved significantly and most children are back in school and learning.
-To date, this program has benefitted more than 500 HIV positive children directly and continues to benefit an additional 1100 children indirectly.
+The different components of our pediatric HIV care program have strengthened the community.
+This multi pronged approach has enabled us to reach and impact a family in several ways so that the quality of life and life-expectancy of the children has improved significantly and most children are back in school and learning.
+To date, this program has benefitted more than 600 HIV positive children directly and continues to benefit an additional 1200 children indirectly as families in our program share their learnings with others in the community.

-Our pediatric HIV/AIDS care program has been studied by local and international agencies and has been adpated and used by some.
-For example, we provided training for over 450 caregivers of HIV positive children for CIDRZ (Center for Infectious Disease Research in Zambia) in 2007.
+Our pediatric HIV care program has been studied by local and international agencies and has been adpated and used by some.
+For example, we have provided training to over 450 caregivers of HIV positive children for CIDRZ (Center for Infectious Disease Research in Zambia) in 2007.

 We can confidently state that our program is making a significant and sustained positive imapct in the community of Matero in Lusaka, Zambia.

-A Brief Report on the Achievements of Power of Love’s Pediatric HIV/AIDS Care Program in Lusaka, Zambia
+A Brief Report on the Achievements of Power of Love’s Pediatric HIV Care Program in Lusaka, Zambia

 As result of continued donor support, the children's program has been able to achieve the following milestones in the last 12 months: